Email us for help with:

 The Graduate Library houses a Foundation Center Funding Information Network collection devoted to foundations and grant-seeking resources.
 The print collection is located in the Reference Reading Room on the second floor of Hatcher North.
 This collection is open to the public as well as to the University community.
 Additionally, three databases are accessible within the walls of the Library via: http://fconline.

 The Office of Research and Sponsored Projects administers grants from external funders for the entire University.
-They also maintain the SAW database.
+They also maintain the Sponsored Awards on the Web, or SAW, database.

 |Foundation Directory Online (FD Online)||Published by The Foundation Center, FD Online is the most comprehensive database for finding foundation support.
 FD Online includes records for 100,000 grantmakers and over 500,000 grants.
 Updated weekly.